Skip to main content

 A Place Where We Belong

-Myths and superstitions about persons with albinism are putting this population at greater risk during COVID-19.
+Myths and superstitions about persons with albinism put them at greater risk during COVID-19.
 OIPPA is fighting against these stigmas and for the inclusion of persons with albinism throughout Rwanda.

 Filmmaker: Thacien Biziyaremye